Join our Mailing List

 The Indiana State Health Improvement Plan can be viewed at www.statehealth.in.gov

-Hospitals are changing how they care for premature infants amid growing evidence that some longtime practices, intended to keep the most vulnerable babies alive, may increase risks of serious and potentially deadly complications.
+Hospitals are changing how they care for premature infants mid growing evidence that some longtime practices, intended to keep the most vulnerable babies alive, may increase risks of serious and potentially deadly complications.

 Some neonatal intensive-care units (NICUs) are cutting back on the high levels of oxygen traditionally given to premature babies.
 The change is based on research indicating the high levels may contribute to a condition called retinopathy of prematurity, a leading cause of blindness.
 Hospitals also are cutting back on prescribing several medications, including antibiotics and anti-reflux drugs, for infants because studies show they confer few benefits and increase risk of adverse reactions.